From Social-Emotional Learning,

 The Dangers of the Mind Podcast, powered by Black SEL- offers information to better reach black and brown communities.

-We carefully curate panels, breakout sessions and discussions around the importance of Black SEL.
+We carefully curate panels, breakout sessions, and discussions around the importance of Black social-emotional learning.

 Whether you're familiar with SEL, or just getting started on your journey- stay up-to-date on the latest SEL research and news through our blog.